 The library collects materials in accordance with its Collection Development Policy.

-- 50 online databases and indexes accessible locally and remotely.
+- 55 databases and indexes accessible locally and remotely.

 Collection statistics are updated annually.

 The General Collection, books that can be checked out, is housed on the second or top floor of the library.
 The back issues of print journals are also located here.

 The Reference collection is located on the first or middle floor of the library and contains 4,000+ encyclopedias, dictionaries and handbooks.
 Three additional library collections are also located on the first floor: Special Collections, Media (music, DVDs and video) and Leisure Reading (newspapers and popular fiction).
 Current print journals are also located here.

 In addition to print materials, the library subscribes to +280,000 e-books and provides access to thousands of online journals and 55 research databases through the library’s website.
 Off campus access is available via university login and password.

 The AUS Library collection can be divided into the various sections detailed below:

 Located on the 2nd floor of the library, the General Collection holds the majority of titles in the library.
 Books located in the General Collection can be checked out at either of the following service points: 2nd Floor Self-Check, Ground Floor Self-Check or Circulation Desk.

 Located on the 1st floor of the library, the Reference Collection holds materials such as dictionaries, encyclopaedias, and handbooks.
 In most circumstances, materials located in the Reference Collection may not be checked out.
 Please ask a reference librarian for short-term loan possibilities.

 The AUS Library provides a significant number of books in electronic format via collections such as ebrary and Safari BooksOnline as well as individually owned ebooks.
 Electronic books can be accessed by searching our library catalog and then clicking on the link to the specific book.
 Users are provided with direct access to material when on campus and are prompted for authentication when located off campus.